philanc/ple/README.md

 - selection, selection highlight, cut and paste (mark, wipe and yank in emacs parlance)
 - multiple buffers (but just one window at a time for the moment)
 - read, write, save files.
+- a minimal help command (F1 or ^X^H - give a short description of the basic bindings)

 ### The term module